Eugenia pitanga

 Eugenia pitanga, commonly known as pitanga do cerrado or savanna pitanga, is a species of plant in the family Myrtaceae.
 It is found in the savannahs and grasslands of Argentina, Paraguay, and Brazil.
-It is a deciduous shrub that grows up to 2 metres tall, has rhizomatous rootstock allowing it to form dense thickets, and produces red, edible fruit, 15-25mm in diameter.
+It is a deciduous shrub that grows up to 2 m tall, has rhizomatous rootstock allowing it to form dense thickets, and produces red, edible fruit, in diameter.